ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 When should I consider ASC 718?

 In the initial stages of a startup, the extent of employee equity distribution is not much.
 It might be negligible to a point that a company might choose not to record it as an expense.
-But as the business expands and the company enters into Series A & B round, it becomes necessary for the company finances to be GAAP compliant.
+But as the business expands and the company enters into Series A & B rounds, it becomes necessary for the company finances to be GAAP compliant.
 This is where ASC 718 implementation comes into play.

 Before ASC 718 implementation, businesses were required only to disclose stock-based compensation but not expense it.
 But now with ASC 718 in place, once a startup reaches a stage in the business cycle where it has to maintain financial audited statements, then any stock-based compensation that the company is issuing must be expensed.
 A typical situation is while approaching Angel and VC funds.
 Before these investors come on board, a thorough check of the startup’s financials, especially their ‘bottom line is mandatory.
 Besides, as these funds are granted in exchange for equity, these investors must have clarity over how much of the startup equity is already being expensed for employee compensation.
 A startup’s balance sheet looks very different when only cash flow expenses are accounted for instead of both cash and equity.
 It has a direct impact on the startup’s overall valuation.